SkyAPM/SkyAPM-php-sdk/docs/install-agent.md

-# Tips: It is recommended that you use SkyWalking7 and use nginx As load balancing
+Tips: It is recommended that you use SkyWalking and use nginx as load balancing

 # Install SkyWalking PHP Agent